Peltier devices are electrically controllable. This enables control accuracies to be achieved that are not possible with compressor cooling.

 There are many applications that can only be solved with Peltier technology:

 We have the right solution for you!
 Do not hesitate to ask our experts to advise you which product is the most suitable for your application.

 Thomas Johann Seebeck observed the phenomenon named after him: If a closed conductor loop is formed from two different metallic conductors and there is a temperature difference between the two contact points of the two materials, a circular current flows in the conductor loop.
 Today’s thermocouples are demonstrative examples of this.

-Jean Charles Athanase Peltier discovered the opposite effect: under certain conditions, an electric current causes a temperature difference between two metallic conductors.
+Jean Charles Athanase Peltier discovered the opposite effect: under certain conditions, an electric current flow causes a temperature difference between two metallic conductors.

-Peltier effect: generation of a temperature difference by an electric current flow
+Peltier effect: Generation of a temperature difference by an electric current flow

 In order to make the Peltier effect economically viable, two conventional metals are no longer used to build a Peltier element.
 The resulting temperature difference here is less than 1 K.

 Instead, one metal is replaced by an n-doped semiconductor (electrical conduction is done by negatively charged electrons) and the other by a p-doped semiconductor (electrical conduction is done by positively charged holes).
 A copper bridge connects the two semiconductor legs.
 If direct current is sent through the Peltier element in the direction shown, the copper bridge connecting the two elements cools down.
 The two connecting bridges, also made of copper, heat up.
 In other words, there is a constant heat transfer from the upper copper bridge to the lower copper bridges.

 In order to obtain Peltier blocks that are suitable for technical applications, the individual Peltier elements are joined together in a meandering pattern.
 The Peltier elements combined to a Peltier block are thus electrically connected in series and thermally connected in parallel.
 The Peltier blocks themselves can now be connected electrically in series or parallel if large cooling surfaces are required.